SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc22](https://user-images.githubusercontent.com/73056944/144761382-615fce1f-a793-4ac3-9032-1f7ec88681d0.png)

-#### Test Case23: User inputs commands into the terminal and executes them.
+#### Test Case: User inputs commands into the terminal and executes them.
 Precondition:
 1. The terminal page has to be accessible by the user.